 - Make sure your dog is microchipped and the details are correct on any of the recognised pet registration databases.
 Your dog must be microchipped by the time it is eight weeks old.
 For further information about the process and potential databases visit the UK government webpage on microchipping your dog.

-- Fit your dog with a collar; the tag on the collar should have a contact number and your surname, not the name of the dog.
+- Fit your dog with a collar; the collar or attached tag should have a your surname and contact details - not the name of the dog.

 - Make sure you take pictures of your dog from various angles, especially if they have distinctive markings or features.
 A further photo of you with your dog can help to prove ownership.
 Taking photos of your dog in various conditions can also help, such as with a groomed coat or an untidy one.